texmex76/babysub-rust/notes.md

 Initialization and Cleanup (init, reset): init sets up data structures needed for processing the CNF formula. reset cleans up these structures to prevent memory leaks.

+# 3

+Signature Calculation (signature):
+If enabled, calculates a hash-based signature of the simplified formula to ensure integrity or for other verification purposes.

+Output Handling (print, print function):
+Manages opening the output file or setting it to stdout.
+Outputs the simplified CNF formula and, if requested, the signature.